-The software industry is currently experiencing significant challenges, primarily due to a deteriorating macro-economic environment, which is primarily characterized by diminished product demand.
-As a result of this downturn, some of our customers may face financial challenges in fiscal 2009.
-It is unclear when the macro-economic environment may improve.
-We are seeing increasing pressures on our customers' Information Technology budgets, and therefore our customers are looking for more flexibility in the timing of purchases.
+Nevertheless, our business model and longer-term financial results are not immune to a sustained economic downturn.
+The financial turmoil and economic uncertainty over the last two years has caused some of our customers to postpone investments and purchase decisions, decrease their spending or delay payments to us.
+During fiscal year 2009 we saw increasing pressures on our customers' Information Technology budgets, and therefore our customers sought more flexibility in the timing of purchases.
 Facing uncertainty and cost pressures in their own businesses, some of our customers are waiting to purchase our products and are increasingly seeking purchasing terms and conditions that are less favorable to us.
-This trend partially contributed to lower license revenues for fiscal 2008 and the first half of fiscal 2009, and this trend may continue for the remainder of fiscal 2009.
-We have also seen a similar impact on our consulting business in the recent quarters.
+This trend partially contributed to lower license revenues for fiscal year 2008 and fiscal year 2009.
+We have also seen a similar impact on our maintenance renewal and consulting business in the recent years.
+If the financial turmoil and economic uncertainty continue and cause further customer bankruptcies or consolidation among our customers, our year-over-year revenue and operating income results could be adversely affected.